huangli712/ACFlow/docs/src/man/param.md

 *Comment:*

 > This parameter is mandatory.
 It must be compatible with the `ktype` parameter.
 If grid is "bfrag", the first Matsubara frequency point, i.e. ``i\omega_0 = 0``, should be kept.
 See also [`ngrid`](@ref ngrid).

 !!! warning

+    If the `BarRat` solver is employed, the `grid` parameter should be "ffreq", "ffrag", "bfreq", or "bfrag".

+!!! warning